sybrenstuvel/flickrapi/doc/flickrapi.rst

 ----------------------------------------------------------------------

 Flickr sends back XML when you call a function.
 This XML is parsed and returned to you.
-There are two parsers available: XMLNode and ElementTree.

-XMLNode is the default parser.
-ElementTree was introduced in version 1.1, and will be the default starting in version 1.2.
+There are two parsers available: ElementTree and XMLNode.
+ElementTree was introduced in version 1.1, and replaced XMLNode as the default parser as of version 1.2.

 In the following sections, we'll use a ``sets = flickr.photosets_getList(...)`` call and assume this was the response